 “-it was a love potion,” concluded Alfie, grinning.
-“For Professor Longbottom.”
+“For Longbottom.”

 “I heard your year bribed them too,” said Fred, leaning in.
 “So you could miss out on their Sixth Year Mock NEWTS.”

-James laughed, as a girl in the year above approached Freddie, who was lying luxuriously across the armchair by the warm fireplace in the Gryffindor common room.
+James laughed, his fingers lazily playing with the hair by my temples, as a girl in the year above approached Freddie, lying luxuriously across the armchair by the warm fireplace in the Gryffindor common room.
 James was stretched against a beaten old red sofa, and I was lying between his legs, absent-mindedly drawing circles around his thigh.
 It was a fortnight since he took me to the circus, and we had been seeing each other since then.
 Were we dating?
 Was he my boyfriend?
 Was it exclusive?
+Was I- and I had heard the rumours circulate, Fifth Year girls have a talent for loudness- not more than a rebound?
 I didn’t know, and I didn’t want to ask.
-Christmas was in the air, and the upcoming holidays brought a feeling of euphoria amongst the student body.
+Christmas was in the air, and the upcoming holidays brought feelings of euphoria amongst the student body.

 Maybe that was why James and I had gone from awkward and angry towards each other to where we were now.
 Patrolling the corridors of the school after hours, often running or hiding from bitchy prefects or Filch and his cat, discussing everything and sometimes (often) kissing.
 Oscar and Aspen demanded that I further it, but I was totally content with where we were now.
 Did I love him?
 No, but I liked him.
 More than I think I’d admit.

-“Hey,” said the girl, smiling in that alluring way that girls like Aspen and Jasmine always manage to pull off, but whenever I try it, I look like I need to piss.
+“Hey,” said the girl, smiling in that alluring way that girls like Aspen and Jasmine always manage to pull off, but whenever I try it, I look like I need to pee.